Hard-drives and floppy-drives manufactured by Micropolis were in large parts sold as original equipment

 Data on disk was Group coded (GCR).
 Earlier models used the Micropolis

-(double sided) drive mechanics, while later models used the revised and improved 1106 II (single sided) and
+sided) and 1006-IV (double sided) drive mechanics, while later models used the revised and improved 1106 II

 Micropolis Safari" drives.